-Mission: Build family power through relationships and rallying behind the strengths of parents to weave together the home, school, and community, in order to fight for high quality education.
+Mission: Build family power through relationships while rallying behind the strengths of parents to weave together the home, school, and community, to fight for high quality education.

 EmpowerED Families connects with Indianapolis parents, families, community and school leaders to help build parent power and to activate change.